What SF brewery is closing?

-Anchor Brewing has a rich history that dates back to 1896 when it was founded by German brewer Ernst F. Baruth and his son-in-law, Otto Schinkel Jr. The brewery quickly gained popularity for its signature beer, Anchor Steam, a unique style of beer that blends lager and ale fermentation techniques.
-This iconic brew became the cornerstone of Anchor Brewing's success and played a significant role in shaping the craft beer movement in the United States.
+Anchor Brewing has a rich history that dates back to 1896 when it was founded by German brewer Ernst F. Baruth and his son-in-law, Otto Schinkel Jr. The brewery quickly gained popularity for its signature beer, Anchor Steam, a unique style of beer that blends and fermentation techniques.
+This iconic brew became the cornerstone of Anchor Brewing's success and played a significant role in shaping the movement in the United States.

 As a sommelier and brewer, I have always admired Anchor Brewing for its commitment to traditional brewing methods and their dedication to quality.
 I remember the first time I tried Anchor Steam; its distinct flavor and character left a lasting impression on me.
 It was a beer that stood out among the sea of mass-produced lagers, and I knew I had discovered something special.